|Elliott Sound Products||Power Savers|

 First and foremost, if you are unsure about what power factor refers to and how it affects the current drawn from the mains, please read Power Factor - Reality first.
 It will help you to understand the concepts so that what you read here makes some kind of sense.

 More and more often lately, we see glowing reports on TV and in the popular press about the latest inventor who's managed to come up with a device that will save you anything from 25 to 35% on your electricity bill.
-We should not be alarmed (apparently) to discover that most of the "inventors" of these revolutionary products seem to be uneducated and are unattached to any research arm of a university or similar.
-Almost all advertised 'power savers' on the Net are a scam - 100% of plug-in 'power savers' are a scam.
+We should not be alarmed (apparently) to discover that most of the 'inventors' of these revolutionary products seem to be uneducated and are unattached to any research arm of a university or similar.
+Almost all advertised 'power savers' on the Net are a scam - 100% of plug-in 'power savers' are a scam - no exceptions.

-To some extent, I think that many of these "inventors" may actually believe that their device works, but this is because they completely misunderstand the concept of power, power factor, apparent power, reactive loads and non-linear loads.
-This is a very complex field, and one that power companies are well aware of - but not because it will save you, the residential consumer, a single solitary cent.
-Consumers are charged for actual power (kWh meters measure only the real power consumed, not the reactive component), and 'power savers' will result in real savings that range from negligible to negative.
+To some extent, I think that many of these 'inventors' may actually believe that their device works, but this is because they completely misunderstand the concept of power, power factor, apparent power, reactive loads and non-linear loads.
+This is a very complex field, and one that power companies are well aware of - but not because it will save the residential consumer a cent.
+Consumers everywhere are charged for actual power (kWh meters measure only the real power consumed, not the reactive component), and 'power savers' will result in real savings that range from negligible to negative.

 As with all things, there are compromises (some very significant), but there is no new technology, and you can be certain that backyard inventors are extremely unlikely to compete on the scientific level.
 The vast majority either don't know what they are talking about or are lying, as we will see here.
 Expect to see references to NASA and PhD engineers who were involved in the development of the 'power saver'.
 Really?
 I didn't think that you'd need NASA or a PhD to put a capacitor in a box .

 A great many of these fraudulent sellers will appeal to the green lobby, and try to tell you that without their box you are needlessly consuming precious resources and ruining the planet.
-I argue that making, shipping and installing these devices will cause far more damage to the planet than not using them - and that's based on the false assumption that they work.
-Since they don't work, they are mostly planet hostile.
-Corrected power factor does benefit the electricity provider, but only if it's done properly ... the vast majority of these boxes do nothing properly.
+I argue that making, shipping and installing these devices will cause far more damage to the planet than not using them.
+Since they don't work, they are 100% planet hostile.
+Corrected power factor does benefit the electricity provider, but only if it's done properly ... these boxes do nothing properly.

 As discussed further in the conclusion, no major electrical goods manufacturer or supplier sells one anywhere, and they really do have the wherewithal to develop the product properly if there was any reason to do so.
 They don't sell them for one simple reason - they don't want the embarrassment of prosecution for selling goods that don't do what they claim.
 These frauds are largely the territory of websites and ebay, often so the seller can disappear in a hurry if needs be.
 If you still need convincing, read on ...